-Medical device Risk Management is a central component of MDR compliance.
-Risk Management is a direct component of clinical evaluation and a benefit-risk analysis is one of the required technical documents specified in Annex II MDR.
+Risk Management is a central component of MDR Compliance.
+Risk Management is a direct component of Clinical Evaluation and a benefit-risk analysis is one of the required technical documents specified in Annex II MDR.

 Article 10 MDR requires all manufacturers to establish, document, implement and maintain a system for Risk Management.
-Annex I provides greater detail about requirements for medical device Risk Management stating that Risk Management shall be a continuous iterative process that is conducted throughout the entire lifecycle of a device.
+Annex I provides greater detail about requirements for Risk Management stating that it shall be a continuous iterative process that is conducted throughout the entire lifecycle of a device.

 Annex I states that manufacturers must:

 - establish and document a Risk Management plan for each device

 - identify and analyse the known and foreseeable hazards associated with each device